Connect with us

 These drawings illustrate a proposed building in three dimensions.
 They offer a more detailed understanding of how the structure will look once finished.

-A perspective drawing might help builders visualize, for example, how porches fitted to the outsides of apartment units will look like once erected.
+A perspective drawing might help builders visualize, for example, how porches fitted to the outsides of apartment units will look once erected.

 Janet Mutegi holds a degree in Architecture from the University of Nairobi.
 Her wealth of practical experience from working on major projects across Kenya makes her a valuable asset to our team.